-The University continues to be one of the nation's top research-intensive universities with grant and contract research awards exceeding \$400 million per year for the past fifteen years.
-In fiscal year 2020, for the first time in its history, the University surpassed \$500 million in research funding coming in at \$536 million. \$561 million in external funding for leading edge research, public service, and creative discovery was secured in FY23.
-Total external funding achieved \$704 million in FY23.
-Finally, in an effort to continue enhancing its external funding, the Vice President for Research is utilizing funding from the University's UI Strategic Initiatives Fund to enhance research collaboration efforts on campus further leveraging the expertise of faculty and staff.
+The University continues to be one of the nation's top research-intensive universities with grant and contract research awards exceeding \$400 million per year for the past sixteen years.
+In fiscal year 2020, for the first time in its history, the University surpassed \$500 million in research funding coming in at \$536 million. \$684 million in external funding for leading edge research, public service, and creative discovery was secured in FY24.
+Total external funding achieved \$811 million in FY24.
+In an effort to continue enhancing its external funding, the Vice President for Research is utilizing funding from the University's UI Strategic Initiatives Fund to enhance research collaboration efforts on campus further leveraging the expertise of faculty and staff.
 The continuation of hiring highly productive faculty within focused clusters, and infrastructure improvements enabled university researchers to be more productive and better positioned to compete for external grants and contracts as new sponsored research opportunities emerge.
-Federal research funding increased 17% over FY22.
+Federal research funding totaled \$315 million in FY24, or 39% of all external funding.
+Industrysupported activities, which include clinical trials, rose 17% to \$149 million, the highest in the institution's history.
 An area of emphasis in the upcoming year is to leverage its partnership with industry to improve marketability of intellectual capital generated by UI faculty and staff.